jelastic-jps/wordpress/tiers2021/text/description-wp200.md

-WordPress CMS deployed as a lightweight standalone container for running medium websites and blogs with optimal amount of allocated resources for cost efficiency:
+WordPress CMS deployed as a lightweight standalone elastic container for running medium websites and blogs with optimal amount of allocated resources for cost efficiency:

 * 8 GB RAM, 25 GHz CPU
 * 40 GB SSD Local Disk